somoscuatro/sc-starter-theme/README.md

 which significantly improves our code quality by detecting bugs and potential issues before runtime.

-## Future Functionality

-In our roadmap for the theme's evolution, we plan to introduce the following
-features:

-- TypeScript Adoption

 ## How to Contribute

 Any kind of contribution is very welcome!